-The Council will maintain and enhance and where possible increase the amount of land used for sustainable food growing and gardening by:

-- (a) Resisting development on allotments unless it can be demonstrated that: - i They are no longer needed to meet local demand; and - ii Existing allotment users can be relocated to a new or existing allotment site within a reasonable distance of their homes. - (b) Promoting investment and improvements to all existing allotments in the borough, particularly at reserve sites at Uplands and Wanstead Park Road to bring them back into use; - (c) Protecting agricultural land in the borough; - (d) Working with partners and local communities to identify sites with potential for local food growing and gardening projects; and - (e) Supporting buildings and structures on allotment land which do not have an adverse visual impact on the locality.
+- 1 The Council will maintain and enhance and where possible increase the amount of land used for sustainable food growing and gardening by: - (a) Resisting development on allotments unless it can be demonstrated that: - i They are no longer needed to meet local demand; and - ii Existing allotment users can be relocated to a new or existing allotment site within a reasonable distance of their homes. - (b) Promoting investment and improvements to all existing allotments in the borough, particularly at reserve sites at Uplands and Wanstead Park Road to bring them back into use; - (c) Protecting agricultural land in the borough, in accordance with national planning policy; - (d) Working with partners and local communities to identify sites with potential for local food growing and gardening projects; and - (e) Supporting buildings and structures that support local food growing on allotment land which do not have an adverse visual impact on the locality.

-1 The Council will work with its allotments section to manage allotment land and assess demand for land to grow food.
+- 1 The Council will work with its allotments section to manage allotment land and assess demand for land to grow food; and - 2 The Council will support and encourage new community food growing spaces as part of the landscape provision within residential development.

 - The Council attaches great importance to maintaining a network of allotment sites and supports proposals to enhance these sites and expand community food growing and gardening in the borough.
-This is further supported by the Mayor of London's Food Strategy. - in the Borough, providing 1,516 individual plots.
+This is further supported by the Mayor of London's Food Strategy. - in the borough, providing 1,516 individual plots.
 Of these 11 are managed by the Council (801 plots) and 11 are society managed (715 plots).
-In addition there are two further reserve allotment sites; Uplands and Wanstead Park Road with 105 and 125 plots respectively.
+In addition there are two further reserve allotment sites Uplands and Wanstead Park Road with 105 and 125 plots respectively.
 There is a community gardens site at Forest Farm with 108 plots available.
-Therefore, the overall total including reserve allotments and the community gardens is 1,854 plots. - Plan (2016), the demand for allotments has increased in recent years.
+Therefore, the overall total including reserve allotments and the community gardens is 1,854 plots. - As stated in the Infrastructure Delivery Plan (2017), the demand for allotments has increased in recent years.
 The Council is looking to accommodate this demand in a number of ways.
 The Council is seeking to bring reserve allotments back into use and seeking new provision, where appropriate, in new development.
 However, some allotment sites may not be fulfilling their role, and if so, it may be appropriate to consider alternative uses provided current allotment holders can be accommodated elsewhere.

-Seven Kings Allotment Site
+Seven Kings Allotment